greenwood-suzanne/hot_METS/README.md

    -Filter and trim the raw data: Remove PCR/Sequencing primers, exclude all N bases, exclude all reads with low PHRED scores.

-   -Evaluate errors: this is a step neessary for getting taxonomy information later on. outputs plots of error x quality.
+   -Evaluate errors: this is a step neessary for getting taxonomy information later on.
+Outputs plots of error x quality.
       (May take a few minutes)

    -Pull out just the unique sequences: Remove duplicates from our filtered data set